camunda/camunda-docs-manual/content/installation/cycle.md

   Choose the correct version named <code>$CYCLE_VERSION/camunda-cycle-sql-scripts-$CYCLE_VERSION.jar</code>.
 </div>

-# Install Camunda Cycle on vanilla Tomcat 7
+# Install Camunda Cycle on a Vanilla Tomcat 7

 You can download the Camunda Cycle web application from our [server](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/cycle/camunda-cycle-tomcat/).
 Choose the correct version named `$CYCLE_VERSION/camunda-cycle-tomcat-$CYCLE_VERSION.war`.

-## Create a datasource
+## Create a Datasource

 The Cycle datasource is configured in the Cycle web application in the file `META-INF/context.xml`.
 It should be named `jdbc/CycleDS`.